Equity Committee Guidelines

 It is the philosophy of the College that all students and employees should be able to work and study in an environment free from all forms of discrimination including sexual harassment.

-The Equity Committee ensures equal access to opportunities for success for all individuals who seek education at our college.
+The Equity Committee ensures equal access to opportunities for success for all individuals within the college community.
 We actively seek to

 - encourage diversity within the student body, the faculty, the staff, and the educational programs of the College;

 - provide information and services that promote equal opportunity and affirmative action;

 - promote equitable and fair treatment in every aspect of the College and campus life, education, and employment.

 - facilitate, monitor, evaluate, and ensure compliance of the College with federal, state, and local regulations pertaining to equal educational opportunity, equal employment opportunity, and affirmative action;